Fuuzetsu/hakyllblog/about.markdown

 title: About
 --------------

-I'm a Computer Science student in University of Bath, going onto my third year.
+I'm a second year Computer Science student in University of Bath.

 This blog is where I'll publish any programming related musings I deem interesting enough to share or talk about.